HeyyyyyyG/CS214-Algorithm-Complexity/README.md

 - Group Tour Recommendation:

   We conduct 3 algorithms including Enumeration, Greedy search, and Best-First Algorithm  to solve the Group-Tour-Recommendation problem.
-Paper and simulation code are provided.
+Paper,dataset, and simulation code are provided.